ROADS © www.rt66pix.com

 - - - - -

 We take them for granted now.
 We curse their monotony, big trucks, and badly-maintained pavement.
-But decades ago we couldn't wait to abandon old Route 66 (foreground) and get onto modern I-44 (background) because it bypassed all the little towns, had a passing lane and faster speeds.
+But decades ago we couldn't wait to abandon old Route 66 (foreground) and get onto modern I-44 (background) because it bypassed the little towns, had faster speeds and a passing lane.

-Now we could drive long distances in a hurry, avoid unnecessary scenery, eat uniform McFood, and sleep at predictably sterile budget motels.
+Now we could drive long distances in a hurry, avoid unnecessary scenery, eat uniform McFood, and sleep in predictable chain motels.
 It seemed too good to be true!
-And in a way it was.

 The Interstate Era started in 1956 when President Dwight Eisenhower signed the bill into law.
 But the basic idea began decades earlier, coinciding with the first Model-T Ford in 1908.